Albert0i/RedisDump/README.md

 ![alt redisdump](img/redisdump.JPG)

-To dump data out of Redis Cloud is a slow process, better not to do it in peak hour, it is a backup after all.
-You can always push `dump.redis` back into Redis Cloud via the Bulk Action in [Redis Insight](https://redis.io/insight/).
+To dump data out of Redis Cloud is a *slow* process, better not to do it in peak hour, it is a backup after all.
+You can always push `dump (yyyy-mm-dd).redis` back into Redis via the Bulk Action in [Redis Insight](https://redis.io/insight/).

 ![alt bulk-actions](img/bulk-actions.JPG)